Chunlong101/Slow-Performance-Monitor/README.md

 1. Pls navigate to https://github.com/Chunlong101/SlowPerformanceMonitor, download and unzip “SlowPerformanceMonitor.zip”.

-2. Pls run “SlowPerformanceMonitor.exe” then change the settings properly to meet your requirement, below are default settings for example:
+2. Pls run “SlowPerformanceMonitor.exe” then change the settings properly to meet your requirement.

 3. Pls click on “Play” button then you will see a browser will be opened up automatically, that browser will keep capturing logs, generating performance metrics and sending emails once there’s a slow performance detected.